ballerina-platform/ballerina-distribution/examples/graphql-client-security-mutual-ssl/graphql_client_security_mutual_ssl.md

 # GraphQL client - Mutual SSL

-Ballerina supports mutual SSL, which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
+The `graphql:Client` allows opening up a connection secured with mutual SSL (mTLS), which is a certificate-based authentication process in which two parties (the client and server) authenticate each other by verifying the digital certificates.
 It ensures that both parties are assured of each other's identity.

-This example shows how to send a GraphQL request securely using mutual SSL.
+The `graphql:Client` secured with mutual SSL is created by providing the `secureSocket` configurations, which require the client's public certificate as the `certFile`, the client's private key as the `keyFile`, and the server's certificate as the `cert`.
+Use this to interact with mTLS-encrypted HTTP servers.

 ::: code graphql_client_security_mutual_ssl.bal :::